Popular Army – Northern Forces

-The People's Army Northern Forces (PANF), People's Army – Forces of Northern Gaza is an Israeli-backed anti-Hamas militant group of the Popular Forces in Beit Lahia and Jabalia in the Northern Gaza Strip.
+The Popular Army – Northern Forces (PA-NF; الجيش الشعبي – القوات الشمال) or People's Army – Northern Forces is an Israeli-backed anti-Hamas Palestinian militant group in the northern Gaza Strip that operates as part of the Popular Forces.
+It is led by Ashraf Al-Mansi.

 Background

 During the Gaza war, societal breakdown across the Gaza Strip caused by offensives by the Israel Defense Forces on Palestinian law enforcement institutions as well as starvation, famine, and lack of supplies created by the conflict has led to the rise of anti-Hamas armed groups in the Gaza Strip.

-History
+History and operations

-2025
+The group's leader, Ashraf al-Mansi, had a criminal background before he officially founded the Popular/People's Army–Northern Forces.

-In October, the PANF, its parents organization the Popular Forces and 2 other anti-Hamas militants reportedly thanked Donald Trump for the Gaza peace plan and ceasefire.
+In October, the PA-NF held a military parade following the ceasefire on 10 October in northern Gaza.
+That same month, the PA-NF, its parent organization (the Popular Forces), and 2 other anti-Hamas militants reportedly thanked Donald Trump for the Gaza peace plan and ceasefire.

-In October, the PANF held a military parade following the ceasefire on 10 October in northern Gaza.
+Clashes with Hamas

-After the 10 October ceasefire, Hamas allegedly redeployed members in Jabalia and the refugee camp, where they supposedly launched a crackdown on PANF, allegedly arresting and killing its members.
-However, this was denied by PANF in a video released on 14 October.
+After the 10 October ceasefire, Hamas allegedly redeployed members in Jabalia and the refugee camp, where they supposedly launched a crackdown on PA-NF, allegedly arresting and killing its members.
+However, this was denied by PA-NF in a video released on 14 October.
+It was reported that clashes between Gazan Security Forces and PA-NF had taken place in Jabalia and Beit Lahia.